davmillar/DavesMapper/README.md

 Dave's Mapper
 =============

 This is the code behind [Dave's Mapper](https://davesmapper.com).
-It's based on the Morph Mapper by Rob Lang, but pretty much everything beyond the initial concept stage was written by David Millar.
-Now it's being open-sourced to make development a bit easier and more betterer.
+It's based on the Morph Mapper by Rob Lang, but vastly larger in scope and ambition.

 License
 -------

 		Dave's Mapper
-		Copyright © 2010-2017  David Millar
+		Copyright © 2010-2018  David Millar

 		This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by